 There are 5 Directorates in Louth County Council, each headed up by a Director of Services, and they are:

 - Planning, Infrastructure, Economic Development

 - Finance and Water Services

-A senior member of staff has been designated as a Complaints Officer within each directorate.
+All senior members of staff at or above Grade VII or analogous are designated as Complaints Officers within each directorate.
 They have responsibility for handling and resolving complaints received which relate to the area in question.
-He/She has the authority to alter/nullify the original decision made in the case and to award redress in appropriate circumstances, subject to limits outlined by the Chief Executive.
+They have the authority to alter/nullify the original decision made in the case and to award redress in appropriate circumstances, subject to limits outlined by the Chief Executive.